Yann-Situ/MinvayuPolarPrinter/README.md

 # MinvayuPolarPrinter
 Information about Minvayu's polar printer.
-The MinvayPolarPrinter runs on a [DuetWifi board](https://www.duet3d.com/DuetWifi) with [RepRapFirmware v.3.4.1](#the-firmware).
+The MinvayPolarPrinter runs on a [DuetWifi board v.1.26](https://www.duet3d.com/DuetWifi) with [RepRapFirmware v.3.4.1](#the-firmware).
 It is a 3D printer for architectural purpose with a central rotating axis (similar to a crane).

 ## Connecting With The Duet Board